-Wherever we couldn't find existing designs, we innovated.
-You'll find info here on 33 years of original innovations, some of which have spread worldwide, and been adopted into building codes.
-Much of our content is extensively re-posted on the web; this is the source: Over 500 pages of original online content plus books which are top in their categories.
+You'll find info here on 35 years of original innovations, some of which have spread worldwide, adopted in building codes, etc..
+Much of our content is extensively re-posted on the Web; this is the source: More than500 pages of original online content plus books which are top in their categories.

 --The Oasis Team